jayesh68/Robot-Path-Planning-Projects/Project2/README.md

 The logic for the Dijkstra is as follows.
-1. The start node and goal node is given by the x,y position.
+1. The start node and goal node is given by the x,y position which takes input from the user.
 2. A function is called to create a list of the obstacle coordinates and initialize an image which would later be used to setup the animation.
 3. There are checks to verify start node is the same as the goal node, if the start ot the goal node is in the obstacle space or outside the map.
 4. A priority queue is initialized with the cost and the start node.
 The cost to reach the rest of the points are set to infinity